filecoin-project/boost-docs/http-retrieval/serving-files-with-booster-http.md

 With the release v1.7.0-rc1 of booster-http, Storage Providers can now serve blocks and files directly over the HTTP protocol. `booster-http` now implements a [IPFS HTTP gateway](https://docs.ipfs.tech/concepts/ipfs-gateway/#overview) with a [path resolution style](https://specs.ipfs.tech/http-gateways/path-gateway/).
 This will allow the clients to download individual [IPFS blocks](https://docs.ipfs.tech/how-to/work-with-blocks/), car files and request uploaded files directly from their browser.

-SPs can take advantage of the ecosystem of tools to manage HTTP traffic, like load balancers and reverse proxies.&#x20;
+SPs can take advantage of the ecosystem of tools to manage HTTP traffic, like load balancers and reverse proxies.

 {% hint style="danger" %}
 Before proceeding any further, we request you to read [basics of HTTP retrieval configuration](./).
 This section is an extension of HTTP retrievals and deals with configuration specific to serving files and raw blocks.